This content is not available in your preferred language.

 I looked at the specifications for my board online to find out what the INL was.
 I was expecting to see a value given in LSBs (least significant bits) but I see that the INL is given in PPM (parts per million).
 How can I convert this PPM value to LSBs?

-To convert from PPM to LSBs you divide 1M by the # of LSBs.
+To convert from PPM (parts per million) to LSBs (Least Significant Bits), please divide 1,000,000 by the number of LSBs.

-For example: a 16 bit device has a specification of 10ppm INL
+For a 16-bit device with a specification of 10 ppm INL:

 Additional Information

-NOTE: INL stands for Integrated NonLinearity.
-This is an accuracy specification for ADCs
+• INL stands for Integrated Nonlinearity, which is an accuracy specification for ADCs (Analog-to-Digital Converters).